Blessings of Erectile Dysfunction (ED)

 life are distinctly different from those in the first half.

-Maybe my uncooperative, uninspired soft cock was not just an inevitable
+Maybe my uncooperative, uninspired soft penis was not just an

 effect of aging.
 Maybe it was not dysfunctional at all.
 Maybe it was

 trying to tell me something I desperately needed to know!

 I started listening to my body, including my penis.
 Maybe it was

 that I was doing sex wrong.
 That I had been a bully trying to push it

 perform according to the expectations of my ego.
 Maybe my penis was